claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/4-deciding-what-to-buy.md

 By considering market surveillance and market investigation separately, the advantages become apparent.
 By consistently conducting market surveillance, a government employee has a baseline level of information that is accurate, relevant, and timely.
 An agency can dive into specifics (market investigation) whenever the agency need arises.
 This makes it far easier to complete necessary tasks like writing a market research report or an acquisition plan, or even conducting a competition.

-When considering an agency's potential software needs, good market research is crucial to determine whether or not commercial off-the-shelf (COTS) will suffice or whether a custom Agile development effort is needed.
+When considering an agency's potential software needs, good market research is crucial to determine whether or not commercial off-the-shelf (COTS) will suffice or whether a custom agile development effort is needed.

 Often, an effort's success or failure is based on a decision made in this early step before any solicitation is issued or actual development takes place.
 If an agency makes the wrong decision based on poor information gathered in this step, it often leads to what 18F refers to as "unrecognizably modified off-the-shelf" (UMOTS).